artainmo/machine-learning/natural-language-processing and LLM/NLP with Attention Models/README.md

 #### Transformer Applications
 Since transformers can be applied to any sequential task just like RNNs, it has been widely used throughout NLP.
 It is often used for text summarization.
 But it can also be used for autocompletion, named entity recognition (NER), question answering, chat-bots, machine translation and many other NLP tasks.

 GPT-2 stands for generative pre-training for transformer.
 It is a decoder-only transformer model created by OpenAI in 2018.
-It is the precursor of popular chatGPT product.<br>
+It is the precursor of the now popular [chatGPT product](https://chatgpt.com/).<br>
 BERT is a transformer model created by Google in 2018 used for learning text representations, it contains only an encoder.<br>
 T5 is a multitask transformer model created by Google in 2019.
 Usually separate models would need separate training for separate tasks.
 However, the T5 transformer can perform multiple tasks such as question answering, translation and classification through one trained transformer model, by describing in input what task you want performed on what data.
-Transfer learning is the concept behind this.
+[Transfer learning](https://github.com/artainmo/DevOps/tree/main/cloud#generative-ai-transformers-gpt-self-attention-and-foundation-models) is the concept behind this.
 It can also perform regression and summarization.
 A regression model outputs a continuous numerical value.
 Here, regression can be used for example to provide a similarity score between two input sentences.

 #### Scaled and Dot-Product Attention
 The main operation in transformers is the [scaled dot-product attention we overviewed previously](#Queries-Keys-Values-and-Attention).